-With this post, we will dig deeper into the main differences between obrt and društvo s ograničenom odgovornošću (e.g. d.o.o. or j.d.o.o.).
+In this post, we dig deeper into the main differences between obrt and društvo s ograničenom odgovornošću (d.o.o. or j.d.o.o.) so you can get a better understanding if one of these types of structures will work for your new venture in Croatia.

 In this post we cover: